 GLFW supports creating both custom and system theme cursor images, encapsulated as GLFWcursor objects.
 They are created with glfwCreateCursor or glfwCreateStandardCursor and destroyed with glfwDestroyCursor, or glfwTerminate, if any remain.

 A custom cursor is created with glfwCreateCursor, which returns a handle to the created cursor object.
 For example, this creates a 16x16 white square cursor with the hot-spot in the upper-left corner:

 NULL will be returned, so it is necessary to check the return value.

-The image data is 32-bit, little-endian, non-premultiplied RGBA, i.e. eight bits per channel.
+The image data is 32-bit, little-endian, non-premultiplied RGBA, i.e. eight bits per channel with the red channel first.
 The pixels are arranged canonically as sequential rows, starting from the top-left corner.